devcoder18/quran-reader/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
+You can start editing the page by modifying `src/app/page.tsx`.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+## Features

+- **Chapter Selection**: Navigate through different chapters of the Quran.
+- **Verse Navigation**: Move between verses within a chapter.
+- **Word-by-Word Reading**: Highlight and navigate through each word in a verse.

 ## Learn More